orbcode/orbuculum/orbtrace/README.md

 make ICE40HX1K_STICK_EVN

 ```

+..You can also do `make ICEBREAKER` but that will just get you a broken result at the moment.

 The system can be built using either an SPI or a UART transport layer.
 SPI gives better performance (30MHz data rate) but is even more experimental than the UART version.
 By default UART is built.
 Change the defines at the head of both the `orbuculum` and `orbtrace` makefiles to use the SPI.